kenadave/AWS/SAA-C03/ELB.md

               a) Target
               b) Simple / Step
     Scheduled scaling
-    Predictive scaling: based on forecase
+    Predictive scaling: based on forecast

 Questions:
   1) Is websocket at layer 7?
   2) How to manage notes on git, on udemy, and the questions?